 Q: What is Quality Control?

 A: Under Federal polygraph policies and procedures, your Polygraph Examination results are submitted to the Polygraph Quality Control (QC) section in the Credibility Assessment Division for final review.
-If QC concurs with the examiner’s opinion of your polygraph examination, the results are final and will be forwarded to the Personnel Security Division for inclusion in your background investigation file.
+If QC concurs with the examiner’s opinion about your polygraph examination, the results are final and will be forwarded to the Personnel Security Division for inclusion in your background investigation file.
 If not, you may be contacted for additional testing (re-test).

 Q: Will the Credibility Assessment Division (Polygraph Unit) contact me again after the Polygraph Exam?